hiredigital-exercises/test-ats/README.md

 ## Evaluation

 The task will be evaluated on code structure and quality, test quality, and page performance.
-UX will be judged based on logical flow, ease of use, for the end user, which in this case, will be a person on the client side who is managing client projects.
+UX will be judged based on logical flow, ease of use, for the end user, which in this case, will be a person on the "agency" side who is managing multiple clients.
 This test will not be evaluated on a UX for clients (who will create jobs), or talents (that will be applying for them).

 ## Details and Limitations